ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Rust adventure to develop a Game Boy emulator - <a href="https://medium.com/@wolferxy/rust-adventure-to-develop-a-game-boy-emulator-838646ee3a31" target="_blank" rel="noopener noreferrer">link</a></h3>
+Documentation Processes and Types in Software Projects - <a href="https://medium.com/trendyol-tech/documentation-processes-and-types-in-software-projects-0b55580c41d9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `WolferXY`**
+✍️ **posted by `Emre Savcı`**

-<blockquote>After many years of playing and using many mainstream Emulators, ask myself: “How is that supposed to work?
-Maybe I can learn it with Rust”</blockquote>
+<blockquote>Documentation is one of the most critical factors in the survival of software, preventing it from becoming “legacy,” and sharing knowledge.</blockquote>

 <h3>2.
-Encoding Categorical Data, Explained: A Visual Guide with Code Example for Beginners - <a href="https://medium.com/towards-data-science/encoding-categorical-data-explained-a-visual-guide-with-code-example-for-beginners-b169ac4193ae" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Human Brain Inspired RAG Approach Has Reached The New State-of-the-Art - <a href="https://medium.com/gitconnected/a-human-brain-inspired-rag-approach-has-reached-the-new-state-of-the-art-ab6b765a27eb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samy Baladram`**
+✍️ **posted by `Dr. Ashish Bamania`**

-<blockquote>Six ways of matchmaking categories and numbers</blockquote>
+<blockquote>A deep dive into ‘HippoRAG’ — a faster, cheaper, and better-performing framework inspired by long-term human memory</blockquote>

 <h3>3.
 Interview: How to Check Whether a Username Exists Among One Billion Users? - <a href="https://medium.com/javarevisited/interview-how-to-check-whether-a-username-exists-among-one-billion-users-ffa0d0522998" target="_blank" rel="noopener noreferrer">link</a></h3>